rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 - Tracking and monthly reporting so you can see calls and clicks
 - Guidance on local backlinks and visibility

-Learn more about my process on the [Local SEO](/services/local-seo) page.
+Learn more about my process on the [Local SEO](/services/local-seo "Local SEO (Search Engine Optimization)") page.

 ### What you get